Friday, January 22, 2016

 Louis XIV Receives the Keys to Strasbourg on October 23 1681 by Constantyn Francken, toward 1700 zoom

-Louis XIV prepares an entry.
+Louis XIV prepares a royal entry.

-Richelieu and Louis XIII after they crush the Protestants
+Richelieu and Louis XIII after they crush the Protestants / Henri III flees after the Day of Barricades.

-Marginals adopt the same symbolism.
+Marginals adopt the symbolism:

 # # #

-Already shown (usually scroll down)
+Already shown ( please click and usually scroll down)

 A crusading king arriving in Constantinople painted in the mid-15th century, as well as Charles VII entering Rouen in 1449, François I's royal entry of 1540, a king presiding over an execution in a manuscript of the end of the 15th century and in an altarpiece of 1611, Rubens on Marie de Médicis, 1624, Louis XIV at the Crossing of the Rhine, n.d. but after 1672, and Louis XIV's royal entry in an illustration of 1931.